Grating lobes

 For discrete aperture antennas (such as phased arrays) in which the element spacing is greater than a half wavelength, a spatial aliasing effect allows plane waves incident to the array from visible angles other than the desired direction to be coherently added, causing grating lobes.
 Grating lobes are undesirable and identical to the main lobe.
-The perceived difference seen in the grating lobes is because of the radiation pattern of non-isotropic antenna elements, which effects main and grating lobes differently.
+The perceived difference seen in the grating lobes is because of the radiation pattern of non-isotropic antenna elements, which affects main and grating lobes differently.
 For isotropic antenna elements, the main and grating lobes are identical.

 Definition

 In antenna or transducer arrays, a grating lobe is defined as "a lobe other than the main lobe, produced by an array antenna when the inter-element spacing is sufficiently large to permit the in-phase addition of radiated fields in more than one direction."